ciricihq/CiriciJWTClientBundle/Readme.md

 ## Configuration

-The first step is to configure jms/di-extra-bundle to load the Dependency Injection annotations so you have to configure the paths to look for.
+If you are planning to use the bundle as a Authentication service against a JWT server, the first step is to configure jms/di-extra-bundle to load the Dependency Injection annotations so you have to configure the paths to look for.

 ```
 jms_di_extra: